temporalio/documentation/docs/typescript/production-deploy.md

 RUN apt update && apt install -y ca-certificates
 ```

-## Install all dependencies even in production
+## Missing dependencies in production

-Make sure to run `npm i` when you build your Docker image.
+If you face this error: `Error: Cannot find module 'acorn'`, it's because you use the `workflowsPath` in production instead of `workflowBundle`.
-Using `npm i --only=prod` or its yarn counterpart `yarn install --production` does not install some of the necessary runtime packages for Temporal.
+Please check the [pre-build Code section](#pre-build-code) for more information.